cryogen-project/cryogen-docs/resources/templates/md/docs/klipse.md

-{:title "Klipse integration"
+{:title "Klipse Integration"
  :layout :page
  :page-index 8
  :toc true
  :section "Your Content"}

 [Klipse](https://github.com/viebel/klipse)
-is a tool for making code snippets on a web page interactive.
+is a javascript plugin that transforms static code snippets of an html page into live and interactive snippets. making code snippets on a web page interactive.
-It consists of a javascript plugin that evaluates your code snippets.
 Visitors can edit the snippets and they are evaluated continuously as they type.
-It's all evaluated client-side, so no server involved.

-In Cryogen you can integrate klipse in your blog with minimal effort.
+In Cryogen you can integrate Klipse in your blog with minimal effort.
-You configure the klipse plugin in `config.edn` and set `:klipse` to `true` in the post or page metadata.
+To get started, configure the Klipse plugin in `config.edn` and set `:klipse` to `true` in the post or page metadata.
 Alternatively you can override parts of the global configuration by passing a configuration map containing the desired changes to the `:klipse` key in the post/page metadata.